 - 2.1.
 Case Management.
 Awardee will: - 2.1.1.
-Ensure that all case management activities are: - 2.1.1.1.
-Provided in accordance with 24 C.F.R.
+Ensure that all case management activities: - 2.1.1.1.
+Are provided in accordance with 24 C.F.R.
 578.53(3); and - 2.1.1.2.
-Comply with the Tucson Pima Collaboration to End Homelessness COC Program Written Standards established by the CoC ("the written standards").
-The written standards are attached hereto as Exhibit B (15 pages). - 2.1.2.
+Comply with the Tucson Pima Collaboration to End Homelessness CoC Program Written Standards established by the CoC ("the written standards").
+The written standards are attached as Exhibit B to Amendment 1 (15 pages). - 2.1.2.
 Employ at least one (1) FTE qualified case manager to provide services under this Agreement. - 2.1.3.
 Ensure that each case manager performs the following duties: - 2.1.3.1.
 Within 48 hours of referral, assess individual and household needs of the program participant. - 2.1.3.2.
 Work with each program participant to develop the following: - 2.1.3.2.1.
 Case plan.
 The case plan must include clearly defined goals and outcomes focusing on achieving permanent employment and self-sufficiency. - 2.1.3.2.2.
 Housing plan.
 The housing plan must map out a path to permanent housing stability. - 2.1.3.2.3.
 A realistic household budget, that includes a savings plan, to ensure that the participant can maintain permanent housing after completing the program. - 2.1.3.3.
-Help arrange and coordinate access to necessary resources to support the goals and objectives of the program participant as identified in the case and housing plans and the budget. - 2.1.3.4.
+Help arrange and coordinate access to necessary resources to support each participant's goals and objectives identified in the participant's case and housing plans and household budget. - 2.1.3.4.
 Meet with each program participant a minimum of twice per month to monitor and evaluate progress towards goals and outcomes established in the case plan and adjust plan goals as warranted to ensure success.
 After the program participant is placed in housing, these meetings must occur at the program participant's home. - 2.1.3.5.
-Enter program participant information into the Homeless Management Information System ("HMIS") and any other databases specified by County within two (2) business days of an activities occurrence.
+Enter program participant information into the Homeless Management Information System ("HMIS") and any other databases specified by County within two (2) business days of any activities occurrence.
 Activities include, but are not limited to: entry into the program, the date of entry into housing, and exit from the program. - 2.1.3.6.
-Complete a Full Service Prioritization Decision Assistance Tool ("SPDAT") upon each participant's entry into housing and every ninety (90) days thereafter until the program participant exists the program - 2.1.4.
-Reimburse case managers for the following: - 2.1.4.1.
+Complete a Full Service Prioritization Decision Assistance Tool ("SPDAT") upon each participant's entry into housing and every ninety (90) days thereafter until the program participant exists the program. - 2.1.4.
+Reimburse case manager(s) for the following: - 2.1.4.1.
 Mileage, at approved county rate, for visiting and monitoring program participants. - 2.1.4.2.
 Costs associated with accompanying program participants on public transportation. - 2.2.
 Housing Assistance.
-Awardee will assist each program participants in selecting RRH.
-RRH selected must be appropriate to the program participant's household size, needs, and potential earned income.
-Each household must be moved into appropriate housing within 30 days from the date of the assessment conducted pursuant to paragraph 2.1.3.1.
-Housing assistance activities will include, but are not limited to, the following:
+Awardee will: - 2.2.1.
+Provide at least 15 rental units for eligible households at any give time, up to 24 households per year.